Leo Štulac

-Leo Štulac (born 26 September 1994) is a Slovenian professional footballer who plays as a midfielder for club Reggiana on loan from Palermo.
+Leo Štulac (born 26 September 1994) is a Slovenian professional footballer who plays as a midfielder for Slovenian PrvaLiga club Koper.

 Club career

 Koper

 Born in Koper, Štulac started his career at hometown club FC Koper.
 He made his Slovenian PrvaLiga debut on 2 April 2011, aged 16, in a 3–0 victory against Maribor.

 In 2013, Štulac joined third division side Jadran Dekani on loan, where he scored 4 goals in 13 games.

 With Koper, Štulac won the Slovenian Cup during the 2014–15 season and the Slovenian Supercup in 2015.

 Venezia

 On 15 July 2016, Štulac joined the Lega Pro side Venezia.
 In his first season, he gained promotion to Serie B. He also won the Coppa Italia Lega Pro with the club.

 Štulac scored his first Serie B goal on 24 October 2017 in a 2–1 away defeat against Cittadella.
 On 5 May 2018, he scored the winner in a 2–1 victory against Foggia.